 MXR’s Super Badass offers a highly responsive full-spectrum distortion with a tone-shaping 3-band EQ.

 This 100% analog distortion pedal can get us from early ’70s low-gain overdrive to modern “scooped” metal distortion and each style of distortion in between.

 Adjust the amount of distortion with the Distortion knob; EQ the tone to your liking with Bass, Mid and Treble controls, and adjust the Output level to an appropriate level for what comes next in the line.

-The pedal featured true bypass switching to keep the signal uncoloured while the effect is turned off.
-Like all MXR pedal, it’s built into a sturdy housing with high-quality components.
+The pedal features true bypass switching to keep the signal uncoloured while the effect is turned off.
+Like all MXR pedals, it’s built into a sturdy housing with high-quality components.

 MXR is featured in My New Microphone’s Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.